ThreatResponse/serverless-vulnerable-azure/README.md

 Setup notes

 - After deploying the .js files and package.json file for each function, you'll need to go into the scm console <appname.scm.azurewebsites.net/DebugConsole>, go into the home/site/wwwroot/<functionName> directory and run `npm install`.
+It'll take a long time.

 - Sometimes calls to the API just seem to fail.
 Can't reproduce locally.
 Not sure, just try again.

+- I've included all sorts of creds directly in source out of ~~laziness~~expediency.

+- Running the below steps will leave the app in the broken state.
+I haven't yet written easy scripts to reset things to 'beginning' state:
+  * Billing needs function.json.bkup copied back over function.json
+  * TotalView and Billing need their original creds (d:\home\data\Functions\secrets)
+  * ?? (haven't fully tested)

 -----------------------------------
 Concept